greydevv/pyguardian/DOCUMENTATION.md

 ```python
 @guard(*types, **kwtypes)
 ```
-The constructor only accepts items of type `type` and `tuple`.
+The constructor only accepts items of type `type`, `NoneType` and `tuple`.
 If a `tuple` is passed, it must also only contain items of type `type`.
 If illegal values are passed to the constructor, a `ValueError` is raised with the message:
 ```
 guard constructor not properly called!
 ```